-Joydeep Roy is an economist at the Economic Policy Institute and an affiliated professor at Georgetown University.
+Joydeep Roy is a senior economist at the New York City Independent Budget Office and a visiting professor at Columbia University.
 He holds a Ph.D. in economics from Princeton University.
 His primary research interests include public economics and public policy, economics of education, labor economics, economic development and political economy.
 His current research focuses on school choice and accountability, school finance and adequacy issues, teacher labor markets and topics in higher education.
 In recent work, he has looked at the effect of school finance reform in Michigan, high school graduation rates and the phenomenon of early admissions to U.S. colleges and universities.
 In ongoing research, he is investigating teacher mobility patterns, the relative efficacy of charter schools and the intended and unintended consequences of merit aid programs.